HardlyDifficult/Crypto/Script.md

 The downside of this approach is it will consume a little more space than if the limit was simply increased.
 This is why Bitcoin Cash will not adopt Segwit.
 Increasing the blocksize limit, if possible, is a better solution.

 Bitcoin has been slowly adopting Segwit, but after 4 months it's still only used for 10% of transactions.
 Because of the slow adoption, Bitcoin has not seen much increase in the number of transactions supported and therefore it continues to be slower and more expensive to use than Bitcoin Cash.
+Once segwit is fully adopted, Bitcoin Cash will still be able to support more than twice as many transactions.

 <hr>